-Step 2: Depth-shifting Geochemical processing involves the integration of data from the different tool strings; consequently, it is important that all the data are depth-correlated to one reference logging run.
+Step 2: Depth-shifting

+Geochemical processing involves the integration of data from the different tool strings; consequently, it is important that all the data are depth-correlated to one reference logging run.
 A total gamma-ray curve (from the gamma-ray tool, which is run on each tool string) is usually chosen as a reference curve, based on cable tension (the logging run with the least amount of cable sticking) and cable speed (tools run at faster speeds are less likely to stick).

+The geochemical logging run was chosen as the reference run in Holes 829A and 830C.
+The geophysical logging run was chosen as the reference run in Holes 831B and 833B.

-The sonic-resistivity tool string was chosen as the reference run in Hole 896A.
-Step 3: Calculation of total radioactivity and Th, U, and K concentrations The third processing routine calculates the total natural gamma radiation in the formation as well as concentrations of Th, U, and K, using the counts in five spectral windows from the natural gamma-ray tool (Lock and Hoyer, 1971).
+Step 3: Calculation of total radioactivity and Th, U, and K concentrations

+The third processing routine calculates the total natural gamma radiation in the formation as well as concentrations of Th, U, and K, using the counts in five spectral windows from the natural gamma-ray tool (Lock and Hoyer, 1971).
 This resembles shipboard processing, except that corrections for hole-size changes are made in the shore-based processing of these curves.
 A Kalman filter (Ruckebusch, 1983) is applied to minimize the statistical uncertainties in the logs, which would otherwise create erroneous negative readings and anti-correlation (especially between Th and U).
 At each depth level calculations and corrections also were performed for K contained in the mud.
-This K correction is particularly useful where KCl is routinely added to the hole: because of dispersion, however, it is difficult to know exactly how much K is in the borehole.
+This K correction is particularly useful where KCl is routinely added to the drillig fluid to inhibit clay swelling.
+A 7-point (3.5 ft, 1.067 m) running average wa applied to the raw inout data to reduce noise in the logs.
 The outputs of this program are: K (wet wt %), U (ppm), and Th (ppm), along with a total gamma-ray curve and a computed gamma-ray curve (total gamma-ray minus U contribution).
-The processed gamma-ray data are loaded in the file 896A-ngt.dat.
+Although the NGT tool is run on each logging string, the data used in this processing are taken from the geochemical tool string, as this is run at the lowest logging speed and hence provides the best count statistics.